napoleaoonaya/napoleaoonaya/README.md

 ### Hi, My name is Napoleon Kazu Onaya
+<h6>About Me</h6>
-- 🔭 I'm currently working with java backend
+- 🔭 I'm currently working with java backend<br/>
-- 🌱 I'm learning Java and Python, in the data science postgraduate course
+- 🌱 I'm learning Java and Python, in the data science postgraduate course<br/>
-- 👯 I really like studying and passing on my knowledge
+- 👯 I really like studying and passing on my knowledge<br/>
-- 💬 You can call me for programming questions
+- 💬 You can call me for programming questions<br/>
-- 📫 You can contact me by email at napoleao.onaya@gmail.com
+- 📫 You can contact me by email at napoleao.onaya@gmail.com<br/>
-- 😄 Pronouns: You can call me Napoleon, Kazu, or Onaya, feel free.
+- 😄 Pronouns: You can call me Napoleon, Kazu, or Onaya, feel free<br/>
 <hr>
 <div>
   <h6>Technologies I've worked with</h6>